Excel

 }

-At the top in the “input” block, you will see the start_row and the start_columns defined.
+At the top in the “input” block, note the start_row and the start_columns defined.
 Zuar Runner always uses zero indexes for tabular data rows and columns, meaning we start counting at zero, not one.
 Therefore, the fourth cell from the left is "start_column": 3.

 The second block, “output,” defines where the resulting data will be stored.
 This could define anything, including flat files, but in this case we’re outputting the Excel data into Zuar Runner’s built in PostgreSQL database in a schema named excel, and a table named pivot_example_blog_members.